 Since parathyroid gland disease (hyperparathyroidism) the symptoms have become known as “moans, groans, stones, and bones…with psychic overtones needing a ketamine infusion for the treatment of it“.

 Sometimes hyperparathyroidism is diagnosed before symptoms occur, but nearly all patients with parathyroid problems have symptoms.
 Sometimes the symptoms are really obvious, like kidney stones, frequent headaches, fatigue, and depression.
+You can have this assessed best through your doctor at any medical clinic, especially a urology center if you’re experiencing telltale signs of kidney stones.

 Symptoms are mostly caused by damage to organs from high calcium levels in the blood, or by the loss of calcium from the bones.